 Based on what we have seen in the CDs’ draft legislation, we expect the BVI and the Cayman Islands legislation to impose a requirement of economic substance on tax resident companies (and possibly also limited partnerships) engaging in and having gross income from a relevant activity in the jurisdiction.
 The relevant activities were first identified in OECD guidance and have been expanded slightly to include the following: · Banking business · Insurance business · Shipping business · Fund management business · Financing and leasing business · Headquarters business · Holding business · Intellectual property holding business · Distribution and service centre business

 What will affected entities need to do to comply?

 Once the legislation is finalised, an analysis will firstly need to be carried out to assess which entities are in scope.
 Any affected entities will then need to consider their position and take action before the end of their financial period ending in 2019.
 We expect that entities which are subject to the new rules will need to demonstrate aspects like management, employment, a physical office and/or income production in the relevant jurisdiction, but we do also expect that certain aspects will be able to be outsourced to another entity in the jurisdiction under appropriate monitoring and control.
 Harneys Fiduciary will be able to provide various services to assist relevant entities with meeting their substance requirements.

 When will we know more?

 We expect that the draft legislation will be made public in the BVI and the Cayman Islands in the next week to 10 days, following which we will provide a further update to this note.
-However, if you wish to speak to someone in the meantime, please contact your usual Harneys contact or Ross Munro, Phil Graham, Rachel Graham, Matthew Taber, Amy Roost or Fiona Chandler.
+However, if you wish to speak to someone in the meantime, please contact your usual Harneys contact or Ross Munro, Phil Graham, Rachel Graham, Matthew Taber or Amy Roost.